 Never have to struggle with a window air conditioning unit again, thanks to the ductless air conditioning unit.
-Mike Cappuccio, owner of N.E.T.R., Inc., talks about the advantages of ductless over window air conditioners.
+Mike Cappuccio, of N.E.T.R., Inc., talks about the advantages of ductless over window air conditioners.
 Watch or read more to find out why a ductless air conditioner is right for your home’s cooling needs.

 Good morning, my name’s Mike Cappuccio.
 I’m with N.E.T.R.
 Incorporated in North Andover, Mass.
 And today, I’m here to talk to you about the differences between window units and Mitsubishi electric ductless systems.

 Everyone knows what a traditional window unit is — I mean, it’s the window unit that you open the window up, and you spread the sides off, you put the window unit into the window, you pull the sash down, and plug it in and away you go.
 And that’s typically how we’ve done air conditioning in rooms or additions or whatever we’ve had for the past 20, 30 years.
 It’s the traditional window unit.
 And I want to show you the differences of what is available today for a single-zone, wall mounted Mitsubishi electric system.

 I’m here today in our showroom; this is a new facility that we’ve just built out.
 We have all different types of indoor units and outdoor units for home owners to come in and see, and touch, and feel and work with.
 But today, I’m here with this MUZ-FH06NA Mitsubishi electric condenser.
 This is the highest efficiency piece of equipment on the market today for heating and cooling, all right?